KhushvakovaSarvinoz/simple_codes/README.md

-I created a number of simple codes for diffirent topics for your plasure
+I created a number of simple codes in diffirent topics for your plasure